Code-Institute-Submissions/Milestone-Project_2-1/README.md

 4. As a potential customer, I want to be able to subscribe to a team(s) so I can receive automatic updates/news via email
 5. As a potential customer, I want to have more information about a team(s), where I can be easily redirected to a club/team website to find commerical offerings
 6. As a potential customer/observer, I want social media links available so I can easily access a club/team's social networking activities
+7. As a an observer, I want to be able to get in touch with the wbesite owner and be able to access social media related to the website

 ### Wireframes

+## Design Choices